Why vegan is important for your skin - even if you're not vegan - EMANI

 Eating vegan foods can help with painful conditions, but they can also just make your skin glow too.

-You Can Find Affordable Vegan Skincare for Every Skin Type
+You Can Find Affordable Vegan Skincare For Every Skin Type

 Need a moisturizer that won't leave you with clogged pores and an acne breakout?
 A lotion with anti-inflammatory antioxidants from seed oils, plus some probiotics to balance out the skin's microbiome, is at the ready—no animal products necessary.